March 17, 2018

 And Kubin’s family are big supporters as well.
 “My family supports and is proud of me,” says Kubin.
 “They see that someone without a college degree, but with passion, ideas, motivation and some training, can do well and make a good living.”

 Albeitz added “Although Dan did not invent the rotary tattoo machine, he has developed the business of designing and producing them as a true art form.
-As one might expect, AMS does not normally deal with anyone in this particular line of work, but with the ACU-RITE MILLPWRG2 married to the right machine tool, just about anything is possible.
+As one might expect, AMS does not normally deal with anyone in this particular line of work, but with the Acu-Rite Solutions MILLPWRG2 married to the right machine tool, just about anything is possible.
 Just ask Dan!”